deldoc/irsol-camera/src/examples/01-loading-images/README.md

   Outputs estimated FPS and image size info to give insight into runtime performance.

-[`main-opencv.cpp`](./main-opencv.cpp) implements the same example as [`main.cpp`](./main.cpp), but additionally displays the image to the screen.
-This example is only available on systems having an installed version of opencv.
+@see examples/01-loading-images/main-opencv.cpp implements the same example as @see examples/01-loading-images/main.cpp, but additionally displays the image to the screen.
+This example is only available on systems having an installed version of OpenCV.